Turtlecrafter81/al-guides/README.md

 CHANGELOG
 ---------
 2020-11-23
-  added PR3 research equipments to the Equipment Guide added Universe in Unison and some other misc Auxiliary Equipment to the Auxiliary Guide 2020-06-17 added single 138mm mle 1927 and twin 203mm mle 1924 to the Equipment Guide
+  added PR3 research equipments to the Equipment Guide: added Universe in Unison and some other misc Auxiliary Equipment to the Auxiliary Guide 2020-06-17 added single 138mm mle 1927 and twin 203mm mle 1924 to the Equipment Guide